FORT HUACHUCA AND U.S. ARMY NEWS

 COVID-19 GENERAL ORDERS & POLICIES

 Effective 0001 July 26, 2001.
 Prohibited Activities for Personnel within the Authority of the Commander, United States Army Intelligence Center of Excellence & Fort Huachuca.
 This General Order applies to all individuals, whether military or civilian, who are assigned, attached, live or work on, or visit Fort Huachuca, Arizona.
-Paragraphs 1 and 2 are punitive.
+Paragraphs 2-5 are punitive.